-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the Coolpix A has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the Coolpix A from Nikon.
+Both the 1DX Mark II and the Coolpix A have been discontinued, but can regularly be found used on eBay.
+The 1DX Mark II was replaced by the Canon 1DX Mark III, while the Coolpix A does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Nikon Coolpix A or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II: